mars/create-react-app-buildpack/README.md

 }
 ```

+⚠️ *Avoid setting backslash escape sequences, such as `\n`, into Runtime config vars.
+Use literal UTF-8 values only; they will be automatically escaped.*

 #### Add-on config vars

 🤐 *Be careful not to export secrets.
 These values may be accessed by anyone who can see the React app.*